tronprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 Assume contract C's last execution consumes 18000 Energy, so estimate the energy consumption limit to be 20000 Energy[^3]

-According to the frozen TRX amount and energy conversion, assume 1 TRX = 400 energy.
+According to the staked TRX amount and energy conversion, assume 1 TRX = 400 energy.

 When to burn TRX, 4 TRX = 100000 energy[^4]